GenAstro/Epicycle/AstroFrames/docs/src/index.md

 ```@meta
-CurrentModule = AstroCoords
+CurrentModule = AstroFrames
 ```

-# AstroCoords
+# AstroFrames

-The AstroCoords package provides coordinate systems and reference frames for astrodynamics applications.
-AstroCoords provides types for defining coordinate systems with customizable origins and axes and conversions between different coordinates.
+The AstroFrames package provides coordinate systems and reference frames for astrodynamics applications.
+AstroFrames provides types for defining coordinate systems with customizable origins and axes and conversions between different coordinates.

 # Quick Start